-Your purchase of Classification Cross-Reference comes with a copy of The North American Industry Classification System (NAICS), produced by the Office of Management and Budget's Economic Classification Policy Committee and distributed by National Technical Information Service (NTIS).
+Your purchase of the online version of Classification Cross-Reference comes with a digital copy of The North American Industry Classification System (NAICS), produced by the Office of Management and Budget's Economic Classification Policy Committee and distributed by National Technical Information Service (NTIS).
 It provides a complete list of NAICS codes and information about the purpose of NAICS, its development, and the conceptual framework and structure of this classification system.

 In addition, you will also get the Contractor's Guide to OCIPs, a handy reference that provides guidance on 39 issues contractors should consider when accepting coverage through a wrap-up or controlled insurance program.
 This publication was prepared by the OCIP Task Force of the AGC of America.